A travel guide to what to do in Apostle Islands, with gorgeous views, best beaches and rich heritage in Northern Wisconsin

 The orchards offer fresh fruit, vegetables, and various products made with the local produce, such as jams, ciders, and juices.

-There is even the Bayfield Apple Festival which takes place on the first weekend of October and offers guided tours, sampling, live music, and tons of other related events.
+There is even the Bayfield Apple Festival which takes place on the first weekend of October and offers guided Apostle Island tours, sampling, live music, and tons of other related events.
 You can plan your getaway and it’s a great Wisconsin vacation idea when looking for family things to do since the event is considered one of the top Wisconsin fall festivals and one of the top things to do in Wisconsin in October.